OpenFreeEnergy/openfreeenergy.github.io/_posts/2025-04-23-cli-improvements.md

 We found the following opportunities for improving our error handling with timeliness and clarity in mind:

 - If the input(s) to `openfe gather ` contain no valid results (or you make a typo), ``openfe gather`` will now output an error, instead of an empty table.
 This is especially helpful for if you use `-o filename.tsv`, since with the prior behavior you wouldn't be aware that it was unsuccessful until you opened the file and saw no results were recorded.
--  When performing ``report=dg`` calculations, there must be two or more repeats of every leg in order to have a non-zero uncertainty.
+-  When performing ``--report=dg`` calculations, there must be two or more repeats of every leg in order to have a non-zero uncertainty.
 Instead of waiting for cinnabar to fail and throw a confusing `numpy` error, we catch this up-front and let you know you need more repeats for a valid calculation.
-- If a results network has fewer than 3 edges *or* is disconnected, ``report=dg`` will fail and prompt for more legs or repeats, but both `raw` and `ddg` values may be computed.
+- If a results network has fewer than 3 edges *or* is disconnected, ``--report=dg`` will fail and prompt for more legs or repeats, but both `raw` and `ddg` values may be computed.

 Our hope is that these improvements made to the openfe gather CLI functionality will make analyzing and troubleshooting free energy calculation results a bit easier.